Lower bound on the number of fixed points for circle actions on 10-dimensional almost complex manifolds: Introduction

 \begin{theorem} Let the circle group act on a 10-dimensional compact almost complex manifold.
 If the action has a fixed point, then there are at least 6 fixed points. \end{theorem}

-\begin{proof} This theorem holds if there is a fixed component of positive dimension.
-Thus, from now on, suppose that the fixed point set is discrete.
-By Lemma \ref{even}, the number of fixed points is even.
-By Theorem \ref{few}, the action cannot have exactly two fixed points.
-By Theorem \ref{main}, the action cannot have exactly four fixed points.
-Therefore, this theorem holds. \end{proof}
+We prove Theorem~\ref{bound} in the last section.
 The examples of 10-dimensional $M$ with 6 fixed points are the standard linear action on $\mathbb{CP}^5$ and a diagonal action on $\mathbb{CP}^2 \times S^6$; note that the Todd genus of $\mathbb{CP}^5$ is 1, while that of $\mathbb{CP}^2 \times S^6$ is 0.
 Circle actions on complex manifolds and symplectic circle actions on symplectic manifolds are particular examples of circle actions on almost complex manifolds.
 Thus, the conclusion of Theorem \ref{bound} holds for complex manifolds and symplectic manifolds.

 Circle actions on compact almost complex manifolds with 4 fixed points are known to exist in dimension up to 12 except 10.
 We list examples of actions with 4 fixed points in Table~\ref{table3} in those dimensions.
 In dimension 0 and 2, such an example is disconnected.
 Dimension 6 has more examples than other dimensions, the complex projective space $\mathbb{CP}^3$, a complex quadric, Fano 3-folds $V_5$ and $V_{22}$, $S^6 \sqcup S^6$ (disconnected), blow up of a point in $S^6$ \cite{J4}, $S^2 \times S^4$ \cite{KL}.
 Dimension 8, as mentioned, has two known examples, $S^2 \times S^6$ and the non-trivial $S^2$-bundle over $S^6$ \cite{GKZ}.